Most Likely You Go Your Way and I'll Go Mine

-"Most Likely You Go Your Way and I'll Go Mine", or "Most Likely You Go Your Way (and I'll Go Mine)", is a song by American singer-songwriter Bob Dylan.
+"Most Likely You Go Your Way and I'll Go Mine", or "Most Likely You Go Your Way (and I'll Go Mine)", is a song by the American singer-songwriter Bob Dylan.
 It was released as the first track on side three of his seventh studio album Blonde on Blonde (1966).
 The song was written by Dylan and produced by Bob Johnston.
 Dylan recounted that he had probably written the song after the end of a relationship.
 The song's narrator criticizes the lies and weakness of a woman, and says that he finds it hard to care.
 The final verse establishes that the woman has been unfaithful to the narrator by having a relationship with another man, as he suspected all along.

 Six takes, two of them complete, were recorded at Columbia Studio B in Nashville, on March 9, 1966, with Dylan accompanied by members of The Nashville A-Team of studio musicians that had been engaged for the album sessions, alongside organist Al Kooper and guitarist Robbie Robertson.
 The album version received a positive critical reception, with several reviewers praising the lyrics and music.
 The song was also released as the B-side of "Leopard-Skin Pill-Box Hat" in 1967.